 This guide explains how to do VirtualBox P2V in Windows host OS.
-By this method, you can convert a physical computer that can be local or network (remote computer) to the virtual environment.
-It’s not a straight forward method since there are no tools available for P2V (Physical to Virtual) in VirtualBox.
-But still, it’s possible with few free tools.
-You can use these tools to convert most of the Windows Operating Systems from Windows 7 to 10 and Server versions Windows 2008 to latest Windows 2019 server.
+By this method, you can convert a physical computer which could be local or on the network (remote computer) to a virtual environment.
+The method is not straightforward since there are no tools available for P2V (Physical to Virtual) in VirtualBox.

-We can use two tools for this purpose.
-You need to select the correct tool which matches your scenario.
+You select the correct tool based on your scenario.

 - How to use Disk2vhd to convert a physical server to Hyper-V

 2) Physical to Virtual in VirtualBox by VMware vCenter Converter

 This tool is from VMware to convert physical or virtual computers to their VMware virtualization software such as Workstations and ESXi (or vSphere).
 The output will be in VMDK virtual disk format, and VirtualBox will read it well.

 The advantage of the vCenter converter over Disk2vhd is it can convert a computer (or servers) from the network.
 If you have administrative credentials of a remote computer, it will work perfectly over the network for P2V.